danielpowney/hotspots-analytics/readme.txt

 == Changelog ==

+= 4.0.11 (05/04/2016) =
+* Bug: Fixed extra space in relative root path when loading admin assets which is causing some issues
+* Bug: Removed usage of mysql_real_escape_string() in admin tables

 = 4.0.10 (07/07/2015) =
-* Fix: Fixed unable to create custom events db table due to stray comma in SQL statement
+* Bug: Fixed unable to create custom events db table due to stray comma in SQL statement

 = 4.0.9 (15/06/2015) =
 * Removed modernizer check in JS